 Maternity at MM: Comfortable, Professional Clothes for Each Trimester

 Caroline Brown, MM’s senior manager of visual merchandising, is due with her first child in just a week (!).
 And as a woman with a great eye, she’s made her pregnancy look exceptionally polished, even at moments when she felt anything but.
-Here, she describes her go-to MM pieces through each trimester.
+Here, she describes her go-to maternity at MM pieces through each trimester.

 I wasn’t showing at all until the end of my third month, so I didn’t have anything to hide besides the color of my skin, which was green.
 I was so nauseous that I didn’t want anything touching me.
 I only wore loose, machine-washable pieces; tight clothes made me feel worse, and I was getting sick quite often.
 The Sarah dress was great, because it’s roomy, and the Tory dress worked well too—it’s so comfortable and versatile.
 When I needed to dress up, I wore the Masha , because it has a tailored shape but isn’t too fitted.